YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-2.md

 ### Add More Feature

 Think about adding more features.
-* Instead of just looking atthe relationship between square feet and price, can add number of bathroom.
+* Instead of just looking at the relationship between square feet and price, can add number of bathroom.
     * For each one of the listings, need to go through and record how many square feet that house had, and the number of bathrooms
     * Plot each of these points in the 3D space
     * It is a hyper cube of square feet, versus bathrooms, versus price